 After this setback, the Hudson's Bay Company methodically built a sheep operation, the first in what is now Washington.
 By 1848 the sheep population at the fort had swelled to 3,000, and by 1850 there were 15,382 sheep in the newly created Oregon Territory -- more sheep than people.
 The largest number, 5,300 head, were at another HBC center, Fort Nisqually on Puget Sound.
 The HBC's farmhands were a mix of French Canadians, Scots, Americans, Iroquois, and Hawaiian laborers known as Kanakas.
 In 1853, a crew of Kanakas at Nisqually loaded 1,369 sheep onto the steamship Beaver and brought them to San Juan Island to establish Belle Vue Farm.
-In 1857 some 4,250 sheep grazed the island, but by then the British presence was no longer welcome.
+In 1857 some 4,250 sheep grazed the island.
 When the so-called Pig War made it probable that the disputed territory would fall to the United States, the Hudson's Bay Company abandoned San Juan Island in 1862, leaving the decaying Belle Vue Farm to one of its shepherds.

 At about the time the Hudson's Bay Company was retreating from Washington, the sheep business began to stir east of the Cascades.
-Sheep had arrived as early as 1838, when missionary Marcus Whitman (1802-1847) imported three ewes from the Sandwich Islands (now Hawaii) and quickly built up a flock near present-day Walla Walla.
-The Treaty Wars of 1855 to 1858 stopped settlement cold, but after the U.S. military reopened the interior of Washington Territory in 1858, settlers once again began streaming in and claiming land.
-In 1859 Jesse Drumheller (1835-1907), who had come west in a wagon train led by Ezra Meeker (1830-1928), partnered with Billy Goodman in a new sheep business near Walla Walla, and for the next 105 years, the Drumheller name was synonymous with Washington sheep ranching.
+Sheep had arrived as early as 1838 when missionary Marcus Whitman (1802-1847) imported three ewes from the Sandwich Islands (now Hawaii) and quickly built up a flock near present-day Walla Walla.
+The Treaty Wars of 1855 to 1858 halted settlement, but when the U.S. military reopened the interior of Washington Territory in 1858, settlers again began streaming in and claiming land.
+In 1859 Jesse Drumheller (1835-1907), who had come west in a wagon train led by Ezra Meeker (1830-1928), partnered with Billy Goodman in a sheep business near Walla Walla, and for the next 105 years, the Drumheller name was synonymous with Washington sheep ranching.
 His son T. J. Drumheller (1873-1954), who took over the business in 1900, moved the sheep operation to a sprawling former cattle ranch near Ephrata in 1906.
-In 1918, a boom year for the industry, Drumheller put up a new sheep barn with room for 10,000 animals.
+In 1918, a boom year for the industry, Drumheller built a new sheep barn with room for 10,000 animals.

-Some of these newcomers were accidental ranchers, turning to sheep after failing at other pursuits, and many knew little about Eastern Washington winters.
-These herders were devastated during the winter of 1860-1861 when entire bands of livestock froze to death on the ice-encrusted winter range.
-A similar freeze 20 years later killed more sheep, simply because there were more sheep available to be killed.
-Necessary adjustments were made by the surviving sheep operators.
+Some of these newcomers became accidental ranchers, turning to sheep after failing at other pursuits.
+Most of them knew little about Eastern Washington's frigid winters.
+In 1860-1861, entire bands of livestock froze to death on the ice-encrusted winter range.
+A similar freeze 20 years later killed even more sheep.
+Eventually, necessary adjustments were made by the surviving sheep operators.
 They grew or bought hay and grain for winter feed, built holding pens and shelters, and hired more seasonal help.
 The cost of doing business rose accordingly.

 Washington's sheepmen enjoyed a period of prosperity into the early 1890s, but the financial Panic of 1893 brought them to their knees.
-Wool and mutton prices in the West dropped to their lowest level since the Civil War, and many farmers went bust.
-George McCredy, a Washington woolgrower, described the panic as a time when "a sheepman went to bed not knowing if he would wake up a sheepman or a sheepherder" (McGregor, 57).
-Credit evaporated, and soon a dark story began circulating among the sheepmen of a "fellow (who) sent his wool to Boston during the depression.
+Wool and mutton prices in the West dropped to their lowest levels since the Civil War, and many farmers went bust.
+George McCredy, a Washington woolgrower, described the panic as a time when a sheepman "went to bed not knowing if he would wake up a sheepman or a sheepherder" (McGregor, 57).
+The giving of credit evaporated, and soon a dark story began circulating among the sheepmen of a "fellow (who) sent his wool to Boston during the depression.
 When it arrived, it wasn't worth enough to pay the freight.
 His broker in Boston wired him and told him that he owed $150 to pay the freight ...
 [The sheepman] wired back and said 'I do not have $150.
 Am sending more wool'" (McGregor, 58).

 Life on the Open Range